Litauen/docs.bannerlordmodding.lt/3d/material.md

     ![](/pics/2410041152.png)<br>
     Reason: There are non-Latin characters in the folder's name where the PNG files are located. ¯\\\_(ツ)\_/¯

+??? question "What does the specular _s texture do again?"
+    Kemo III:<br>
+    The RED channel is metallic, so fully red is a metal<br>
+    GREEN is smoothness.
+(Opposite of roughness in blender)<br>
+    And BLUE is ambient occlusion

 ## Create Material

 RMB on the empty space, `Create - Material`: